franzinc/agraph-examples/agvector/README.md

 # AllegroGraph LLM Embedding Examples

+NOTE: the examples here work with AllegroGraph 8.0.

 Welcome to AllegroGraph's LLM Embedding Example Jupyter notebook.
 There are two example notebooks in this directory: [AGVector-example.ipynb](AGVector-example.ipynb) is for all non-cloud users.
 If you are using a repository on our hosted cloud platform please use [AGVector-cloud-example.ipynb](AGVector-cloud-example.ipynb).
 To start, please run the following commands to create a conda environment.

 First, create a new environment